psolizrodriguez/Open_Source_Project/README.md

 ![Imgur](http://i.imgur.com/NT4ggTu.png)
 ### 4. Examining the code
 ![Most Important Classes and their Relation](https://yuml.me/20975ef4)
-We started by reading the [High Level Documentation](https://github.com/JabRef/jabref/wiki/High-Level-Documentation) and paying attention to two main things: Package Structure and the Most Important Classes and their Relation.
+We started by reading the [High Level Documentation](https://github.com/JabRef/jabref/wiki/High-Level-Documentation) and paying attention to two main things: package structure and the most important classes and their relation.
 After doing so we followed the path by debugging , from the class containing the main method to two of the classes that where involved in the new feature we wanted to create:
 ![JafRef Classes](http://i.imgur.com/0cnK66S.jpg)
 * **JafRefFrame**